sanjoyforever/Scraping-Project-Property-24/README.md

 ## How to Use

-When you run the scraper, the values for transaction type can be either "for-rent" or "for-sale" file name can be anything of your choice. scraper = PropertyScraper("for-rent", "for_rent.csv")
+- Download the Property24.ipynb on your local machine or upload to Google Colab / Kaggle.
+- Run all the cell sand in the final cell just input the two arguments.
+- scraper = PropertyScraper("for-rent", "for_rent.csv")

 ### Prerequisites
 - Python 3.x installed on your system